calaldees/barcampCanterbury/runbook.md

 2 Months Before
 ---------------

+* Hold a progress meeting
+    * Have a date in advance
 * Setup digital signage
     * University of Kent - School of Computing
 * Get in touch with cool possible speakers